My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Don’t stand too close to the edge!

-An hour if you just want to look around; 2-3 hours minimum if you want to swim or go coasteering.
+You only need about an hour here if you just want to look around; 2-3 hours minimum if you want to swim or go coasteering.

 Why the Blue Lagoon is one of the best things to do in Pembrokeshire